 Common symptoms of a middle-ear infection in adults are:

 Pain in 1 or both ears

 Drainage from the ear

 You may also have a fever.
 Rarely, your balance can be affected.

 These symptoms may be the same as for other conditions.
 It’s important to talk with your health care provider if you think you have a middle-ear infection.
 If you have a high fever, severe pain behind your ear, or paralysis in your face, see your provider as soon as you can.

-How is a middle-ear infection diagnosed?
+How is a middle-ear infection diagnosed in adults?

 Your health care provider will take a medical history and do a physical exam.
 He or she will look at the outer ear and eardrum with an otoscope.
 The otoscope is a lighted tool that lets your provider see inside the ear.
 A pneumatic otoscope blows a puff of air into the ear to check how well your eardrum moves.
 If you eardrum doesn’t move well, it may mean you have fluid behind it.